 Secondary aromas: the smells from the winemaking process, like cheese rind, vanilla, and butter

-Tertiary aromas: savory, tobacco, leather, truffle, or forest-y notes that the wine picked up during the aging process.
+Tertiary aromas: savory, tobacco, leather, or dried fruit notes that the wine picked up during the aging process.

 How should I properly taste wine during a wine tasting?